robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ### 3.4.3 Naming Conflicts

+> [!IMPORTANT]
+> LXX Explain how naming conflicts can happen and how to mitigate them (K2).

 Naming conflicts can occur when two or more keywords have the same name.
 If a proper IDE is used, that can be detected, and users can be warned after they have created a duplicate user keyword name.

 Project teams may not have this influence over imported third-party libraries that have the same keyword names.
-Due to the global keyword namespace in Robot Framework, it may be unavoidable to have naming conflicts.
+Due to the fact that keywords from library and resource files are imported in the scope of the importing suite, it may be unavoidable to have naming conflicts.

 One example of these kinds of conflicts is the two libraries [`Telnet`](https://robotframework.org/robotframework/latest/libraries/Telnet.html)